Tips and tricks: how Parkinson’s patients can discover their own coping strategies

 Physiotherapy and Parkinson’s disease

-Between 2004 and 2007 Mariella Graziano, on behalf of the European Parkinson’s Disease Association (EPDA), organised a series of physiotherapy workshops held across the world.
+Between 2004 and 2007 Mariella Graziano, on behalf of Parkinson’s Europe, organised a series of physiotherapy workshops held across the world.
 The aim was to share the strategies invented by people with Parkinson’s – like the ones mentioned in this article – with professionals to encourage their own contribution to disease management.

-To learn more tricks and tips to help with Parkinson’s symptoms visit the EPDA ‘Coping strategies’ page here.
+To learn more tricks and tips to help with Parkinson’s symptoms visit Parkinson’s Europe ‘Coping strategies’ page here.